garethgeorge/backrest/README.md

 The installer will place backrest and a GUI tray application to monitor backrest in `%localappdata%\Programs\Backrest\`.
 The GUI tray application will start on login by default.

-> [!NOTE] You can optionally override the default port of the installation by using PowerShell to run the installer with the `BACKREST_PORT` environment variable set to the desired port.
-E.g. to run backrest on port 8080, run the following command in PowerShell: `BACKREST_PORT=:8080 .\Backrest-setup-x86_64.exe`
+> [!NOTE] You can optionally override the default port Backrest uses by adding a user environment variable before running the installer.
+Open System Properties.
+There are multiple ways of getting there depending on Windows version.
+On Windows 10+ go to Settings - About - Advanced system settings (on the right side).
+At the bottom of the dialog window click Environment Variables.
+In the top section called "User variables for...", click New.
+Enter BACKREST_PORT as the variable name.
+Enter 127.0.0.1:port as the variable value.
+E.g. to run backrest on port 8080, enter 127.0.0.1:8080.
+If you make this change after Backrest is installed, just re-run the installer to update shortcuts with the new port.

 # Configuration